Jmutende678/tutora/README.md

 ## Architecture

 - UI-only implementation with placeholder data
-- Future backend integration with Firebase Authentication and Firestore
+- Backend integration with Supabase for authentication and database
 - Multi-tenant architecture for company isolation
 - Responsive design that works on mobile and desktop